-Curious fact: did you know that Cordoba’s old town is a Unesco World Heritage Site?
-Yes.
-And a very beautiful one.
-So when visiting the city, wander around its central neighborhoods, such as the Judería quarter, which are filled with history.
+Curious fact: did you know that Cordoba’s Old Town is a Unesco World Heritage Site?
+Yes, and a very beautiful one!
+So when visiting the city, wander around its central neighborhoods, such as the Judería Quarter, which is filled with history.

 Are you a Game of Thrones fan?
-You can visit Cordoba’s GOT Spain filming locations during a road trip through Spain.
+Then you can visit Cordoba’s GOT Spain filming locations during a road trip through Spain.

 During your trip to Seville, do not forget to walk around the Maestranza bullfighting ring and take long walks along the Guadalquivir River.
 You can also go to a Flamenco concert, as the city is commonly linked to this dramatic, soulful, and beautiful Spanish art.

 Also, if you are already planning your Easter holiday, then we highly recommend you add Seville to your itinerary.
-The Easter processions are one of the most beautiful in Spain and they attract millions of tourists.
-In fact, it’s believed that the Seville celebration has existed since at least the 16th Century, and from From Palm Sunday to Easter Sunday, the streets of Seville host these processions.
+The Easter processions in the city are one of the most beautiful in Spain and happen to attract millions of tourists.
+In fact, it’s believed that Seville’s Easter celebrations have existed since at least the 16th Century, and from From Palm Sunday to Easter Sunday, the city’s streets come alive with these religious processions.

-Seville is definitely among some of the best places to visit in Spain for its classic Spanish culture and atmosphere that you won’t soon forget.
+This lively city is definitely among some of the best places to visit in Spain for its classic Spanish culture and atmosphere that you won’t forget so soon!

 Palma de Mallorca

 Palma de Mallorca is the capital of the Balearic Islands, and one of the most amazing vacation cities in Spain.
-Located in the western Mediterranean, the city is well known for its gothic buildings and paradisiac beaches.
+Located in the western Mediterranean, the city is well known for its gothic buildings and paradisiac beaches of azure waters.

 If it’s your first time in Palma de Mallorca, take some proper time to uncover the city center, which is home to the cobbled medieval streets, old townhouses, art, and, of course, the famous Cathedral de Santa Maria of Palma, also known as the La Seu Cathedral.

-After visiting the old town, which is walkable and compact, go to the 19th century Mayor Plaza, which is still in the city center.
+After visiting the old town, which is walkable and compact, go to the 19th century Mayor Plaza that is also located in the city center.
 During the summer, soak up the sun in the Palma City Beach and stroll by the blue ocean on the Paseo Marítimo, a seafront promenade in Palma.

-Located in southern Spain’s Costa del Sol, Malaga is a summer paradise occupied by resorts and welcoming sandy beaches.
-To get started, visit Malaga’s old town, which carries a rich cultural heritage since the city has a fascinating history marked by Romans, Visigoths, and Moors.
+Located in southern Spain’s Costa del Sol, Malaga is a laid-back city occupied by resorts and welcoming sandy beaches.
+To get started, visit Malaga’s old town, which boasts a rich cultural heritage marked by the Roman, Visigoth, and Moor invasions.

-And speaking of culture, also include visits to the city’s hilltop citadels, which are the Alcazaba and the ruined Gibralfaro, with remnants of the Moorish rule.
+And since we’re speaking of culture and history, make sure to also include visits to the city’s hilltop citadels, which are the Alcazaba and the ruined Gibralfaro, and flaunt remnants of the Moorish rule.

-You can also go to the oldest monument in Malaga, the Roman amphitheater, dating back to the first century.
+You can also discover the oldest monument in Malaga, the Roman amphitheater, dating back to the first century.
 If you’re in the mood for some art, a visit to the home where Picasso was born, in Plaza de la Merced, is highly recommended.

-Also, take a tour of some of Malaga’s finest beaches, such as Playa de La Malagueta and Playa de La Caleta, which are close to the heart of the city.
+Also, take a tour of some of Malaga’s finest beaches, such as Playa de La Malagueta and Playa de La Caleta, located close to the heart of the city.